ThomasMiz/ansible-demo/README.md

         state: restarted
 ```

 This playbook ensures redis-server is installed using the `package` module, copies a pre-defined Redis configuration file to the target nodes and sets the necessary permissions.
-It triggers a handler to restart the Redis service.
+It triggers a handler to restart the Redis service using the `notify` label.

 #### Running the Reddy Webserver